google/watchface/README.md

 For WFF samples, please see the [Wear OS Samples repository][samples] on GitHub.

+## Developer Considerations

+### Formatting

+This codebase is automatically formatted using [spotless](https://github.com/diffplug/spotless) To reformat, from the project root directory, run `./gradlew spotlessApply`.

 ## License

 Watch Face Format is distributed under the Apache 2.0 license, see the